This article is for you if you are searching for how you can easily downgrade your website’s WordPress version.

 That’s how you can easily create a backup of your websites.

-To back up the database, Go to PHPMyAdmin >> Select the database of your website >> Click on the export option at the top >> Then click on the Go.
+To back up the database, go to PHPMyAdmin, select the database of your website, click on the export option at the top, and then click on Go.

 That’s how you can manually create the complete backup of your websites.